Brake Lever Mounting & Positioning: Drop Bars

 After both levers are installed, set the height.
 A good rule of thumb on height is to reference the bottom edge of the drops.
 Extend that line using a straight-edge under the drop section of the bar.
 Bring the lever tip even with the straight edge.

-The lever can move moved from this average setting upon rider preference.
+The lever can be moved from this average setting upon rider preference.
 Raising the higher will mean make the levers are easy to reach from the top of the bars, but more difficult to reach from the drops.

 Inversely lowering the lever will make the lever easy to reach from the drops, but it will be more awkward to reach when riding on the top.